christineastoria/offline-evals-cicd/README.md

 # Financial Agents CI/CD Pipeline

-Continuous evaluation for LLM agents with daily-refreshed datasets and automated reporting.
+Demo for continuous daily evaluation of LLM agents with refreshed datasets and automated offline eval reports sent to Slack.

 ## Overview
 Demonstrates evaluating financial agents against fresh data daily using LangSmith evaluations in CI/CD using llm-as-judge, trajectory, and prebuilt evals.